-Half-pass is a variation of travers, executed on a diagonal line instead of along the wall.
-It can be performed in collected trot (and in passage in a freestyle) or collected canter.
-The horse should be slightly bent around the inside leg of the athlete and in the direction in which it is moving.
-The horse should maintain the same cadence and balance throughout the whole movement.
+Half pass is a variation of travers, executed on a diagonal line instead of along the wall.
+It can be performed in collected trot (and in passage in a freestyle) or in collected canter.
+The Horse should be slightly bent around the inside leg of the Athlete and in the direction in which it is moving.
+The Horse should maintain the same rhythm, cadence, self-carriage and balance throughout the whole movement.
 In order to give more freedom and mobility to the shoulders, it is of great importance that the impulsion be maintained, especially the engagement of the inside hind leg.
-The horse's body is nearly parallel to the long side of the arena with the forehand slightly in advance of the hindquarters.
+The Horse's body is nearly parallel to the long side of the arena with the forehand slightly in advance of the hindquarters.

-In the trot, the outside legs pass and cross in front of the inside legs.
-In the canter, the movement is performed in a series of forward/sideways strides.
+In trot, the outside legs pass and cross in front of the inside legs, the inside hind legs steps forward.
+In canter, the movement is performed in a series of forward/ sideways strides in which the legs do not cross.